 Our comprehensive, multi-purpose dementia campus will support patients, their caregivers, healthcare providers, students, volunteers, neighbors and the community.
 As one of the top ten states with elderly populations, Arizona’s fourth leading cause of death is Alzheimer’s and other dementias.
 By 2025, more than 200,000 Arizonans will have Alzheimer’s —increasing by more than half from today.

 As the incidence of dementia grows, so does the need for expanded services to care for patients at all stages of the condition and to help stressed family caregivers.
-This innovative Dementia Care and Education Campus is a natural extension of Hospice of the Valley’s internationally recognized educational and professional development programs focused on enhancing quality of life for those living with dementia and sharing knowledge with those interested in careers involving dementia care.
+This Campus is a natural extension of Hospice of the Valley’s internationally recognized educational and professional development programs focused on enhancing quality of life for those living with dementia and providing training to help our whole community live well with dementia.

 Our campus helps families meet the challenges of living with dementia by addressing all aspects of dementia care and education.

 - The Adult Day Club engages people living with dementia in stimulating and joyful activity.
 Members also enjoy intergenerational activities with youngsters in the adjacent Child Center.

 - The Child Center operated by Prince of Peace Preschool for 2 to 5-year olds provides a rich environment of art, water play, science, music, games and outdoor play on the natural playground in the campus courtyard.

 - Our Education Center has a conference room that accommodates up to 100 guests, plus a café for community and campus visitors.
 There is also a model patient room to teach caregiver skills.